stunstyle/imdb-finder/README.md

    - [ ] Improve util package hierarchy
    - [ ] Add support for external config file
    - [ ] Achieve and maintain 75% code coverage
+   - [ ] Add support for logging for the server